Tedydev-web/LHBS/README.md

-# CrudNetElite - Crud in Asp.Net Core MVC C# Web App 🚀
+# LHBS - Crud in Asp.Net Core MVC C# Web App 🚀

 ## What is Crud?